HarperDB/documentation/docs/technical-details/reference/globals.md

 Example:

-> This example is from the HarperDB Next.js component.
+> This example is from the Harper Next.js component.
 See the complete source code [here](https://github.com/HarperDB/nextjs/blob/main/extension.js)

 ```js
 server.upgrade(